Sign up FAQs

 How much do I have to fundraise?

 Fundraising for the Uganda Marathon is a very special way to give.
-You get to choose which projects you would like to support, and decide how much money you would like to fundraise, and how many lives you would like to change!
+You get to choose which projects you would like to support, and decide how much money you would like to fundraise, and in turn how many lives you would like to change!

 Every single penny – 100% – of fundraised money that you raise is sent directly to Uganda, to support local community projects and development.